Courses

 • Using a reliable VPN is the fail-safe way to bypass bandwidth throttling.

-• No. If you’re on a 5 Mbps internet plan, using a VPN won’t make your internet connection faster.
+• No, you can’t bypass ISP speed limit that way.
+If you’re on a 5 Mbps internet plan, using a VPN won’t make your internet connection faster.

 • Although you could use a proxy server to try to avoid ISP throttling, a VPN is by far the best solution because it provides better security.
 You can even try a good free VPN, like Windscribe.